risingwavelabs/risingwave-docs/versioned_docs/version-1.6/troubleshoot/troubleshoot-oom.md

 ## OOM symptoms

 1. The Kubernetes shows the compute node pod suddenly restarts due to **OOM Killed (137)**.
-2. The Grafana metrics shows memory increases unbounded, beyond the limit of `total_memory` set for the compute node.
-Memory setting can be found in the booting logs of the compute node.
+2. The Grafana metrics show memory increases unbounded, beyond the limit of `total_memory` set for the compute node.
+Memory settings can be found in the booting logs of the compute node.
 Search for keyword “Memory outline" to locate the specific section.

 <img
   src={require('../images/oom-symptom.png').default}